In a new ongoing segment, VHS Revival delves into the archives of a lost art form.

 The Stuff (1985)

-David Cronenberg would utilise the concept in a more salacious way for his 1983 movie Videodrome, while less relevant shockers such as Demons 2 and Pulse jumped on the existential bandwagon.
+David Cronenberg would utilise the concept in a more salacious way for his 1983 meta classic Videodrome, while less relevant shockers such as Demons 2 and Pulse jumped on the existential bandwagon.
 Tobe Hooper‘s Poltergeist is perhaps the first and most memorable of this short-lived sub-genre.

-Poltergeist‘s promotional poster is a devastating example of effective marketing simplicity, a rare case of less meaning infinitely more.
+Poltergeist‘s promotional poster is a devastating example of marketing simplicity, a rare case of less meaning infinitely more.
 The composition of the piece is key to its blank potency, the girl’s bright isolation teeming with a sense of eerie foreboding as darkness dominates the borders.
-Her apparent intimacy with a seemingly inanimate object proves spellbinding, while offering a hint of the self-reflexive irony prevalent throughout.
+Her intimacy with an inanimate object proves spellbinding, hinting at the self-reflexive irony prevalent throughout.

 Street Trash (1987)

-Street Trash is a wonderful Troma-esque horror flick whose ingenious low-budget special effects astound as much as its absurdity of a plot line.
-A peculiar brand of liquor labelled Viper mysteriously appears in the basement of a local shopkeeper, who promptly sells the booze for a dollar a pop to the local homeless community with outlandishly messy consequences.
+Street Trash is a wonderful Troma-esque horror flick whose ingenious low-budget special effects astound as much as its absurdity of a plot.
+A peculiar brand of liquor labelled Viper mysteriously appears in the basement of a local shopkeeper, who then sells the booze to the homeless community with outlandishly messy consequences.

-This is another movie in the body horror vein, a zany, often ponderous story which works on a purely visual level, and which this poster encapsulates with a grotesque accuracy that is truly spellbinding.
+This is another movie in the body horror vein, a zany, often ponderous story which works on a purely visual level.
+The poster encapsulates this with a grotesque accuracy that is truly spellbinding.
 The extravagantly coloured piece depicts the movie’s most notable and ironic death, while the contrasting tones are at once playful and morbid, its warped perspective leaping off the canvas like a grandiose work of street graffiti.
 Aesthetically, it is a quite remarkable representation of not only the movie’s content, but the misshapen, mind-bending style of what is a true oddity.